 - – Ravenswood Court House and Police Station

 Charter Towers Accommodation Guide – Where to stay

 AirBnB- There are countless AirBnB’s within the Charters/ Townsville region that are bang for buck!
 Don’t forget to sign up with Airbnb and get $51 AUD off your first trip!

 Hotels- There are countless hotels, motels and camping grounds to stay in throughout the region.
 Check out the full list for Charters Towers here or try Townsville for some awesome seaside and rainforest action.

-Planning a holiday to Australia soon?
+Planning a trip to Queensland soon?
 Check out these posts!